 Some steps of this process may be combined if there are significant time constraints.
 This will be communicated to the Strategic Board and partners at the start of the process.

-Through adopting the recommendations of the MHCLG Deep Dive in 2018, the SELEP Ltd is committed to developing and maintaining a single pipeline of projects..
+Through adopting the recommendations of the MHCLG Deep Dive in 2018, the SELEP Ltd is committed to developing and maintaining a single pipeline of projects.

 As SELEP Ltd covers such a wide geographical area, encompassing several local authorities facing competing challenges, the initial identification and prioritisation of projects is most effectively managed within local areas through the federated model.